centrica-engineering/nucleus-docs/docs/components/ns-inputter.md

 Radio buttons are for when customers need to select only one option from a list.
 If you need them to select multiple options then you should use checkboxes.
 If there are many items to choose from then you should consider a select instead.

-Radio buttons are usually in the form of a question - such as "Are you a British Gas customer?".
+Radio buttons are usually the answers to a question asked in the `heading` attribute of the `ns-inputter` - such as "Are you a British Gas customer?".

 #### Note on the size of the heading for radio buttons